![]() |

 | Archaeological finds (not my image) |

-An archaeological dig in 1890s unearthed layers of habitation – Neolithic, Bronze Age and Vikings 793–1066 and on until C16.
+An archaeological dig in the 1890s unearthed layers of habitation hidden under tons of sand dunes – Neolithic, Bronze Age and Vikings fromy 793–1066 and on until C16.
 Here we climbed into an Iron Age Broch - defence tower.
 They were circular structures with double-skinned windowless walls encircling a central space.
-Close by was a settlement of 'round houses' which were quite intriguing.
-Built of stone they had sod roofs or sometime sod over whale bones.
+Close by was a settlement of 'wheelhouses' which were quite intriguing.
+Built of stone, they had sod roofs or sometimes sod over whale bones.
 They contained small rooms and alcoves, storage areas with a hearth in the centre of the house.

 ![]() |